Zarithya/Faceball2000DX/README.md

 #### IMPORTANT: GDMA VS. NO GDMA
 When playing on Game Boy Color or Advance (or emulators thereof), you have the option of enabling the GDMA renderer (either by using the patch or by building with it enabled).
-This uses the GBC's General DMA channel to render the 3D display faster, but has some trade-offs.
+This uses the GBC's General DMA channel to render the 3D display faster, but may cause issues with link cable connectivity and innacurate/untested systems/emulators.
-Namely, it has issues with several emulators and hardware versions, as well as with link connectivity.
-It is experimental and not recommended for most players.

 ##### GDMA VERSION COMPATIBILITY:
 Emulator:
 - BGB - Pretty much flawless
+- Sameboy - Pretty much flawless
+- Mesen2 - Pretty much flawless
-- VBA - Pretty much flawless
+- Emulicious - Pretty much flawless
+- VBA - Mostly flawless, but missing a small portion of the screen on the bottom right
-- Sameboy - Playable, but suffers graphical artifacts on screen
+- VBA-M - Crashes after title screen (?)
-- mGBA - Playable, but suffers graphical artifacts on screen
+- GoombaColor - Crashes after title screen (?)

 Hardware:
 - DMG, MGB, SGB - Incompatible
-- CGB-001 - Playable, but suffers severe graphical glitchiness
-- AGB-001 - Playable, but suffers severe graphical glitchiness
-- AGS-001 - Untested
-- AGS-101 - Pretty much flawless, other than the top tile row flickering
+- CGB-001 - Pretty much flawless
-- DOL-017 - Untested
+- AGB/AGS - Untested